cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/How-to-reload-a-.dll-into-AutoCAD.md

+﻿# New post
-﻿# New post, cad wiki has released a free nuget package with this solution implemented
+cad wiki has released a free nuget package with this solution implemented.
+refer to this blog post for the free solution:
 [http://www.cadwiki.net/blogpost/cadwiki.DllReloader-nuget-package](http://www.cadwiki.net/blogpost/cadwiki.DllReloader-nuget-package)